-There must be at least one TLS Root CA certificate in this folder.
-For more information about TLS, see Securing Communication with Transport Layer Security (TLS).
+There must be at least one TLS Root CA X.509 certificate in this folder.

-• tlsintermediatecacerts: This folder contains a list intermediate CA certificates CAs trusted by the organization represented by this MSP for secure communications between nodes using TLS.
+• TLS Intermediate CA: This folder contains a list intermediate CA certificates CAs trusted by the organization represented by this MSP for TLS communications.
 This folder is specifically useful when commercial CAs are used for TLS certificates of an organization.
 Similar to membership intermediate CAs, specifying intermediate TLS CAs is optional.